 Xiaoyun Zhang: Xiaoyun is working on her PhD in Economics under the joint supervision of John Piggott, Katja Hanewald and Tess Stafford.

-The Annual Workshop on Population Ageing and the Chinese Economy was held on Thursday 21 and Friday 22 July 2016.
-The workshop program and links to the presentations can be found here.
+The 3rd Annual Workshop on Population Ageing and the Chinese Economy will be held on the 11th and 12th July at UNSW Sydney.
+More details on this event can be found here.

-The China Hub will soon be announcing the recipients of the UNSW Scientia PhD Scholarships.
-These prestigious scholarships include a stipend of $40,000 per annum for 4 years and a support package of up to $10,000 per annum awarded to provide support for development activities, international collaboration and other related expenses (applications closed 11 November 2016).
+The China hub has been awarded two Scientia PhD Scholarships.
+The students, who will commence mid-year 2017, will be supervised by Professor Hazel Bateman, Professor Hanming Fang and Dr Katja Hanewald and will work on the project "Behavioural Insights for Retirement Financial Planning in China".
+These prestigious scholarships include a stipend of $40,000 per annum for 4 years and a support package of up to $10,000 per annum awarded to provide support for development activities, international collaboration and other related expenses.

 Contact Dr Katja Hanewald